 What information is collected in the EEO-1 report?

-Component 1 requires that employers report the number of employees (headcount) who work for the business, organized by job category, race/ethnicity and sex.
-This is the data that qualifying employers are already used to providing.
+Therefore, EEO-1 reporting will only look at Component 1 data, which includes information like the number of employees (headcount) who work for the business, organized by job category, sex and race/ethnicity.
 Below is a sample of what the Component 1 data report looks like.

 Yes.
 Aside from the EEO-1 report, there are other workforce data reports that may apply to employers, depending on the organization’s type and size.
 Employers should note that they’re legally required to provide this data; it is not voluntary.
 Here’s a rundown of other EEO data reports outside of the EEO-1:

-- EEO-3: Also known as the Local Union Report, the EEO-3 (EEOC Form 274) is a biennial report, meaning it conducts data collection every other year.
-Occurring in even-numbered calendar years, it requires local unions — specifically referral unions with 100 or more members — to submit demographic workforce data including membership, applicant and referral information by race/ethnicity and sex.
-The 2022 collection period is closed.
-Updates regarding the 2023 EEOC-3 data collection, including the opening date, will be posted to the EEOC’s website as they become available.
+- EEO-3: Also known as the Local Union Report, the EEO-3 (EEOC Form 274) is a biennial report, meaning it's required every other year and typically due in odd-numbered years.
+This report requires local unions, specifically referral unions with 100 or more members, to submit demographic workforce data including membership, applicant and referral information by sex and race/ethnicity.